Settings Selector based on Capture Speed

 The following table represents a settings selector tool based on the required capture time budget.
 The same table indicates the performance and thus the cost of a PC that can meet your capture speed requirements.
 Check out Recommended Industrial PCs to see examples of High-End, Mid-End, and Low-End configurations.

 If you notice color Inconsistency in form of random color tint in your color images, choose the presets for the grid frequency in your region (50 Hz or 60 Hz).
 If the ambient light is unproblematic, select Off for optimal performance.
+To be sure, you can can check if there is flickering light in the scene with the Zivid camera.

 Application |